michal-jamula/Metflix/README.md

 <br>

 ## Future plans:
 1. ~~Finish working on the basic HTML and CSS files.
-Aim to create a finished website look~~ Finished
+Aim to create a finished website look~~ --  Finished
-2. ~~Clean up the HTML, CSS code, comment appropriately and get rid of useless code~~ Finished
+2. ~~Clean up the HTML, CSS code, comment appropriately and get rid of useless code~~ -- Finished
-3. ~~Start a spring boot project and setup what I can (jpa entities with a database, thymeleaf, spring-boot server, controller etc)~~
+3. ~~Start a spring boot project and setup what I can (jpa entities with a database, thymeleaf, spring-boot server, controller etc)~~ -- Finished
    1. ~~Create basic working website with dummy data~~
    2. ~~Setup basic user functionality~~
    3. ~~Give user a response if registration process went wrong~~
-4. REST functionality:
+4. ~~REST functionality~~ -- REST controller was not needed to create interactive admin tables.
-   1. Create a REST Controller
+   1. ~~Create a REST Controller~~
-   2. Make admin tables interactive and able to sort data
+   2. ~~Make admin tables interactive and able to sort data~~
 5. Admin Functionality:
    1. Create all the other databases
    2. Create all other admin tables